 Et al. is the abbreviated form of et alia (or et alii or et aliae, the masculine and feminine plural, respectively).
 According to the Cambridge Dictionary,1 the synonyms for et al. are “also,” “extra,” and “in addition.”
 Et al. is mostly used to indicate more than two people; it can also simplify subsequent references to groups of co-authors already cited in full.
 For example, when citing the same group of authors multiple times in your paper, using et al. can simplify the citations.

 The number of authors to be listed before et al. can vary depending on the style guides.
-A few guidelines on how to use et al. in citations and references are given below.2
+A few guidelines on the proper use of et al. in citations and references are given below.2

 - APA Style Guide